janbjorge/pgqueuer/README.md

 - **Built for Scale**: Handles thousands of jobs per second, making it ideal for high-throughput applications.
 - **PostgreSQL Native**: Utilizes advanced PostgreSQL features for robust job handling.
 - **Flexible Concurrency**: Offers rate and concurrency limiting to cater to different use-cases, from bursty workloads to critical resource-bound tasks.

-## Community & Support

-Join our [Discord Community](https://discord.gg/C7YMBzcRMQ) to discuss PGQueuer, ask questions, and get support from other developers.

 ## License